civarson/chrome-mac-app-icons/README.md

 ## How to Contribute

-If you have additional icons or suggestions, feel free to contribute to the project!
-Simply fork the repository, add your icons, and create a pull request.
+If you have additional app suggestions, feel free to contribute to the project or create a feature request.

 ## License